 - Financial Support: EOP Grant (if eligible)

-Furthermore, academic support services are provided to all students through the Student Services Center/EOP Satellite office located in each academic college and for Exploratory (formerly undecided or undeclared) students in the Advising Resource Center/EOP.
+Furthermore, academic support services are provided to all students through the Student Services Center/EOP Satellite office located in each academic college, and Exploratory students are served by the EOP Exploratory Advisement Coordinator.

 - The Faculty Mentor Program provides mentoring services, training and resources for faculty, staff and students.

-- EOP Resilient Scholars Program is designed to provide access and support to former foster youth.
+- The EOP Milt and Debbie Valera Resilient Scholars Program is designed to provide access and support to former foster youth.

 - EOP Transitional Programs help students bridge the gap between high school, community college and CSUN.